Checkmarx/JS-SCP/src/error-handling-logging/error-handling.md

 ```

 Another important detail to keep in mind is to guarantee that no sensitive
-information is error responses.
+information is in error responses.
 This means no system details, session identifiers,
 account information, stack traces or debug information.

-Also important, is to assure that in case of an error associated with the
+Finally, it is necessary to ensure that in case of an error associated with the
-security controls it's access is denied by default.
+security controls, by default, access is denied.